 Universal life insurance works a bit differently than both term and whole life insurance.
 It’s a type of permanent policy that has an investment portion.
 This portion, otherwise known as the cash value, can grow throughout the life of the policyholder.
 The growth takes place in a tax-deferred account at a stable rate.

-This type of life insurance plan also allows for greater flexibility, as you may be able to adjust the premium payments and benefit value over time.2
+This type of life insurance plan also allows for greater flexibility, as you may be able to adjust the premium payments and benefit value over time.1

 As a business owner, it’s important to make sure your employees feel safe and seen.
-Group life insurance is a great option if you are looking to provide benefits for your employees or members of an organization.
+Group life insurance is a great type of policy if you are looking to provide benefits for your employees or members of an organization.
 Aflac gives you the opportunity to offer your hard workers term or whole group life insurance options.

 Even after learning the differences between each type of plan, it can be confusing to pick the life insurance policy that best meets your needs.
 Talking to an agent always helps, but there are also a few key factors that can help you narrow down your decision.